-Omidubicel is Designed to Address the Limitations of HSCT
+Omidubicel is Designed to Address the Limitations of Current Donor Sources for HSCT

 In addition to the general limitations of HSCT, the low number of hematopoietic cells in standard umbilical cord blood is a major clinical constraint.
 With standard umbilical cord blood, the small number of stem cells infused leads to a prolonged time to engraftment, the process by which donor stem cells home to the bone marrow, differentiate, and repopulate the recipient's blood cells.
 Longer time to engraftment is associated with a higher rate of post-transplant complications, longer hospitalization time, and an increase in transplant-related mortality.
-Omidubicel is designed to address the limitations of allogeneic HSCT because it expands the number of donor cord blood stem cells while maintaining the cells' functional therapeutic characteristics.
+Omidubicel is designed to address the limitations of current donor sources used for allogeneic HSCT because it expands the number of donor cord blood stem cells while maintaining the cells' functional therapeutic characteristics.
 The omidubicel manufacturing process also enhances cell functionality.

 Omidubicel consists of two fractions of a unit of cord blood separated based on the expression of a marker on the surface of individual cells known as CD133.
 A cell's CD133 status reflects its "stem cell" properties.
 Those cells that express CD133 represent a pool of stem or progenitor cells, cells that are capable of generating blood cells that can differentiate into a variety of cell subtypes.
 The CD133-positive stem or progenitor cells are also capable of reproducing themselves.
 Once the cells bearing this marker, are isolated, they are cultured using the proprietary NAM technology platform to expand their number while maintaining their regenerative properties.
 After approximately three weeks, the cells are harvested and cryopreserved.
-The United States Adopted Names Council selected omidubicel as the name for these cells.

 Those cells that do not express CD133 represent other types of more mature, differentiated cells, including essential components of the immune system such as T cells.
 These mature cells cannot engraft but can provide immunological support until T cells derived from the stem cell graft recover.
 The CD133-negative cells are also cryopreserved and retained for use as the second component of omidubicel.
-We refer to the two components collectively as "omidubicel."
+The two components collectively are known as "omidubicel," as approved by the United States Adopted Names Council (USAN).